Symptom Checker: Symptoms & Signs Index

 - What is the treatment for bacterial vaginosis?

-- What are complications of bacterial vaginosis?
+- What is the prognosis (outlook) for bacterial vaginosis?

 In This ArticleCervical Cancer Article